search ]

 Using const

-The const keyword declares a constant, a variable whose value cannot be changed.
-It also has block scope.
+The const keyword is used to declare a constant, meaning the value cannot be reassigned after it’s set.
+Like let, it also has block scope.

 const birthYear = 1995;